Still have questions? Contact Us

-Many people choose females because they are afraid of the male "marking their territory" (peeing all over their furniture and house), and/or they don't want to see the male's "red rocket" appearing out of no where.
-While marking does occur with un-neutered males and males that are neutered too close to puberty, males that are neutered well before puberty will never mark territory or even lift their leg as this is a behavior that is sex hormone driven.
-Furthermore, a male that is neutered under 2 months in age, their pee pees remain very very small - often times you have to look under their bellies to tell if it's a male or female - their pee pees are not readily noticeable.
-In the last 5 years I am yet to see a male that was neutered before 2 months ever show their "red rocket".
-However, this does happen to males that are spay/neutered after 2 months in age.
-The longer the person waits to spay/neuter, the larger their pee pee grows and even after they are spay/neutered - their "red rocket" will continue to manifest itself when excited, sometimes spontaneously, and even while relaxed.
+Many people choose females because they are afraid of the male "marking their territory" (peeing all over their furniture and house), and/or they don't want to see the male's "red rocket" appearing out of nowhere.
+While marking does occur with un-neutered males and males that are neutered too close to puberty, males that are neutered well before puberty will never mark territory or even lift their leg as this is a behavior that is sex hormone-driven.
+Furthermore, a male that is neutered under 2 months in age, their pee-pees remain very very small - oftentimes you have to look under their bellies to tell if it's a male or female - their pee-pees are not readily noticeable.
+In the last 5 years, I am yet to see a male that was neutered before 2 months ever show their "red rocket".
+However, this does happen to males that are spay/neutered after 2 months of age.
+The longer the person waits to spay/neuter, the larger their pee-pee grows, and even after they are spay/neutered - their "red rocket" will continue to manifest itself when excited, sometimes spontaneously, and even while relaxed.
 This can be very unsightly, especially when you have kids or guests.
 PLEASE NOTE that ALL of our pups go home spayed/neutered so you can feel confident that you won't have this problem with a male.

-Am I able to come visit your property before I make deposit?
+Am I able to come to visit your property before I make a deposit?

 How can I know if my child is allergic to labs?

 Take your child to a dog shelter and see how they react to various breeds and mixes.
 Generally speaking, if your child is allergic to 1 dog, your child will be allergic to our dogs too.

 Can I come to visit my puppy?

 Yes, please see the Puppies page for an outline of our process.
 Stay tuned to Facebook & the respective litter page for specific dates which will be posted within a week after birth.